johnedmonds/pepco-tracker/README.md

 You can put that war file into any servlet container and it should work.

+You can also build for other environments (e.g. local, dev, test, prod, etc.).
+Sources specific to an environment go in src/env.
+For things that should go in WEB-INF put them in /src/env/${build.env}/webapp.
+For things that should go in WEB-INF/classes, put them in src/env/${build.env}/resources.
+By default, we will build for the "local" environment.
+You can switch the environment by specifying a value for build.env like so:

+    mvn package -Dbuild.env=prod

 # Configuration

 pepco-scraper takes its database configuration from pepco-model.
 You will have to be somewhat familiar with Hibernate if you wish to change the default place in which data is stored (currently pepco-tracker/data/pepco) or database (currently hsqldb).
 You can find the database configuration file at (assuming $PEPCO_TRACKER_HOME refers to the path to pepco-tracker) $PEPCO_TRACKER_HOME/pepco-model/src/main/resources/hibernate.cfg.xml.

-# Advanced Building

-We can now build for multiple environments (e.g. local, dev, test, prod, etc.).
-Sources specific to an environment go in /src/env/${build.env}/webapp (for things to go in WEB-INF) or src/env/${build.env}/resources (for things to go in WEB-INF/classes).
-By default, we will build for the "local" environment.
-You can switch the environment when you compile by specifying a value for build.env like so:

-    mvn package -Dbuild.env=prod

 # Contributing